Tragic Shootings: How Can We Protect Ourselves and Others From Violent Attacks?

 Question: What are the warning signs of someone who might be dangerous?

 Answer: There is no one profile that fits everyone.
 Someone who seems –obsessed with violence, who makes threats, who talks about hurting himself or others, who seems disconnected from the world around him, who talks as if he has nothing to lose, who is aggressive, and who seems to feel persecuted by others — needs help whether he is a threat to others or not.
 We are using “he” because men or boys have done almost all of these kinds of violent attacks.

-If someone is talking or writing about hurting other people, animals, or himself, pay attention and get help.
+If someone is talking, writing, texting, or posting videos about hurting other people, animals, or himself, pay attention and get help.
 There are many resources for assessing the risk of someone who might be going from feeling upset and depressed to becoming violent.

 Question: What should you do if someone’s behavior is making you frightened or worried?

 Answer: Instead of ignoring the problem and hoping nothing bad will happen, it is important to insist on getting professional help in order to assess risks and explore options.
 By working together, people can make a plan to try to stop the isolation of a troubled person, provide a safe outlet for anger and despair, and find safe ways to interrupt any escalation towards violence.

 Find people who are trained in risk assessment and interventions and insist on getting help.
 If your police department or mental health department does not know what to do, go up the chain of command.
 Most federal agencies now have teams who are trained in these skills and schools. and local agencies increasingly have access to these resources as well.

 Question: What if you are trapped and someone is threatening you with a knife or a gun?